LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Introduction.md

 ## Market Share
 Currently, the most widely used is with no doubt Eclipse, used by more than half of the Java developers, which is currently more than 6 million people in the world.
-NetBeans is used by probably something like 10 to 12% of the Java developers.
+NetBeans is used by about 10 to 12% of the Java developers.
 JetBrains has a share of about 30 to 35%.
 <br/><br/>